jaclu/AOK-Filesystem-Tools/README.md

 uses fewer resources, so things will be a bit "faster," but in the iSH universe, speed is a relative concept.

+## What works?

+I havent fiddled with the Devuan build for almot two years, so is highly unlikely to do something meaningfull at this point in time.
+Same with `./build_fs -s` (select), also something I havent used for ages, so higly unlikely to be working.
+At some point I should do a cleanup and fix what doesnt work

 ## Disclaimer

 I typically work on this on a workstation and test it on multiple devices